148:12:24 Cernan: Okay. Next thing, Jack, you can start verifying your white dots are out.

-[The avalanche that produced the light mantle had covered the Scarp to considerable depth with fine material and, unlike out on the valley floor, there were very few blocks of any size near the rims of even the freshest craters.
+[The avalanche that produced the light mantle had covered the Scarp with fine material - to a depth estimated to be 20 m at the base of the South Massif - and, unlike out on the valley floor, there were very few blocks of any size near the rims of even the freshest craters.
 Therefore, when they were approaching a crater, unless they could actually see the interior, there was no ready way to distinguish the deep, fresh craters - which they wanted to drive around - from the shallow, aged craters they could usually drive through.]151:05:33 Cernan: That's a super machine to drive though, Joe, I'll tell you.
 If you had enough time you could really learn to take it all the way.
 But you don't really do that, just the second time around.

 151:05:51 Allen: Geno, was it spraying dirt at you today?
 Could you notice that you still missed the real fender and that the patched fender wasn't quite doing what maybe it could?

 151:06:08 Cernan: No, sir, I don't think we missed it at all.

 151:06:15 Schmitt: Fact is, we're recommending a design change, Joe.

 151:06:25 Allen: That'll be for next year's models.

 [Long Comm Break as they finish eating, get the debris out of the way, and refill their in-suit drink bags.]151:10:20 Schmitt: Hey, Joe.
 Is it all right to use the waste management system (to make a urine dump)?

 151:10:28 Allen: Rog.
 We're happy with those demand regs now.
 And you can proceed on with that (urine dump) and including all the PLSS recharges that you'll need to do as well.